elibaqani/weblog/README.md

 - User Registration and Authentication: Users can register, login, and manage their account.
 - Blog Post CRUD Operations: Users can create, read, update, and delete blog posts.
 - Commenting System: Users can comment on blog posts.
-- Tagging System: Blog posts can be tagged with relevant keywords for easier categorization and searching.
-- API Documentation: Detailed API documentation is available to help developers integrate and work with the API.

 ## Installation

 Follow these steps to set up the project:

-1. Clone or download the repository: `git clone https://github.com/your-username/create-blog-django-rest.git`
+1. Clone or download the repository: `git clone https://github.com/elibaqani/weblog.git`
-2. Navigate to the project directory: `cd create-blog-django-rest`
+2. Navigate to the project directory: `cd weblog`
 3. Create a virtual environment: `python3 -m venv env`
 4. Activate the virtual environment:
    - For Windows: `env\Scripts\activate.bat`